b3tinsky/---Orange-Compiler/README.md

 - Refactored tests
 - Executed tests by hand to confirm everything works (some bugs were found and fixed).
 Did not execute test 28 yet.

+---

+### 📆 November 01 🕓 16:09
+- Refactored tests
+- Separated tests into their own file to avoid problems with a virtual machine execution
+- Memory addresses reset after context switch
+- OBJ file is generated after the parser finishes and is read and executed by the virtual machine
+- RETURN quadruple added
+- VirtualMachine developed.
+    - Instructions are added as individual functions that are called through a switch (to speed things up)
+    - An instruction pointer counter is added and updated as the instructions are read and executed
+    - A "breadcrumb" list is added to keep track of instruction numbers to go back when calling a function
+    - The function directory and the constant table are brought back to reference them throughout execution

 # Reference